msaakaash/Haskell/README.md

 ## Structure

 The repository is organized into different sections:
+- **FunctionalComposition**: Contains all the codes related to function composition.
+- **HigherOrderFunctions**: Contains all the codes related to various Higher Order functions.
 - **Lists**: Contains all the codes related to lists.
 - **Recursion** : Contains all codes related to recursion